benvh/inline-svg-webpack-plugin/README.md

 # Inline Svg Webpack Plugin

-A webpack plugin to replace &lt;img&gt; elements that have an image/svg+xml data url, with their actual svg tags.
+A webpack plugin to replace &lt;img&gt; elements that have an image/svg+xml data url, with their actual svg tags in the emitted assets of your choice.

-Combine this with other loaders to make it useful.
+Combine this with other loaders (the ones that can emit files) to make it useful.
 Check [html-loader's readme](https://github.com/webpack-contrib/html-loader#export-into-html-files) for more on that.

 ## Dependencies
 * [NMF last-call-webpack-plugin](https://github.com/NMFR/last-call-webpack-plugin)